Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/README.md

 # AppLovin Max Adapters

-The Adapter currently offers support for the following ad types:
+Our Adapters offer support for the following ad types:

-+ AppLovin Interstitial Mediation
++ Interstitial Mediation
-+ AppLovin Rewarded Video Mediation
++ Rewarded Video Mediation
-+ AppLovin Banner Mediation
++ Banner Mediation

 on the following platforms: